cashongo/chef-cog_mysql_backup/README.md

 Requirements
 ------------
-Percona repo, so it can install percona xtrabackup and qpress.
+* Percona repo, so it can install percona xtrabackup and qpress.
+* AWS CLI, this cookbook does not install it itself.
+Amazon linux comes preloaded anyway.

 #### packages
 - `mailx` - mail client for sending reports